-A course for students who qualify for reading services based upon the STAR Reading Assessment and the SRI.
+A course for students who qualify for reading services based upon the STAR Reading Assessment and the BRI.
 Instruction will focus on fluency and comprehension skills, as well as explicit vocabulary instruction.
 Opportunities to practice reading high interest text at students' instructional levels will be paired with practical strategies to build comprehension.
-The goal of this course is to increase students' reading fluency rates, usage of comprehension strategies, and vocabulary knowledge across disciplines.
+The goal of this course is to increase students' reading fluency rates and comprehension levels, usage of comprehension strategies, and vocabulary knowledge across disciplines.